umamaheshmadala/sync_warp/docs/api/services/friendsService/variables/friendsService.md

 > **getFriends**(`userId`): `Promise`\<`ServiceResponse`\<`Friend`[]\>\>

-Get user's friends with online status
+Retrieves the list of friends for a specific user with their online status.

+This function fetches all active friendships for the given user and returns detailed profile information including online status and last active time.
+Implements retry logic and circuit breaker pattern for reliability.

 #### Parameters